 Professional writing and copy editing

 Between 2020 and 2023, I worked as an editing assistant on the Handbook of Amazonian Languages, edited by Patience Epps and Lev Michael.
 This Handbook is a four-volume project providing reference grammars for each language or language family in the Amazonian region of South America, with each chapter written by experts on that language.
-As editorial assistant, I established formatting guidelines for each chapter based on the guidelines provided by the publisher.
+As editorial assistant, I quickly established formatting guidelines for each chapter based on the guidelines provided by the publisher.
 I checked abbreviations and references within each chapter for internal and cross-chapter consistency, checked for typographical errors, and lightly edited for style where necessary.
-In some chapters, the editors required more extensive editing; in some cases I made substantial updates to the prose, including drafting explanations of the analysis based on the data provided.
+In some chapters, the editors required more extensive editing; in these cases, I made substantial updates to the prose, including drafting explanations of the analysis based on the data provided.
 In conjunction with the editors, I established a standardized workflow for chapters in the project, provided realistic timelines for completion of work, and met scheduled publishing deadlines.
 I also provided feedback to the editors on more substantive analytical issues, especially in cases where similar issues arose in multiple chapters and a standard approach had to be established.
-My time with this project is now coming to a close, and I am working with the editors to train my replacement, modifying our current workflow to meet updated guidelines from the publisher.
+When my time with this project came to a close, and I worked with the editors to train my replacement, and modified our workflow to meet updated guidelines from the publisher.